 On P208L32:

-Kr For pre-HE modulated fields, Kr(#2760) is the set of subcarriers indices from – to as defined in Table 26-13 (Highest data subcarrier index for pre-HE modulated fields).(#289) For HE modulated fields in a non-OFDMA HE PPDU, Kr is the set of subcarriers indices from – to as defined in Table 26-10 (Tone allocation related constants for Data field in a non-OFDMA HE PPDU)(#289) .
-For HE modulated fields in an OFDMA HE PPDU, Kr is the set of subcarrier indices for the tones in the r-th RU.
+Kr For pre-HE modulated fields, Kr(#2760) is the set of subcarriers indices from – to as defined in Table 26-13 excluding DC subcarriers (Highest data subcarrier index for pre-HE modulated fields).(#289) For HE modulated fields in a non-OFDMA HE PPDU, Kr is the set of subcarriers indices from – to as defined in Table 26-10 (Tone allocation related constants for Data field in a non-OFDMA HE PPDU)(#289) excluding DC subcarriers.
+For HE modulated fields in an OFDMA HE PPDU, Kr is the set of subcarrier indices for the tones in the r-th RU excluding DC subcarriers.

 Proposed change 18: 26.3.10.10 HE-LTF